AbuAli85/extra-contracts-yy/README.md

 ## Environment Variables

-Copy `env.example` to `.env.local` and fill in the variables.
+If `.env.local` is missing, copy `env.example` to create it and then fill in the variables.
 Environment variables prefixed with `NEXT_PUBLIC_` are required on the client, while the others should remain server-side.
 Important keys include:

 - `NEXT_PUBLIC_SUPABASE_URL`
 - `SUPABASE_URL`